We all have forms of bias, and we express bias positively and negatively.

 - Some team members who are absent or late for meetings are treated differently based on racial, gender, generational, or other differences.
 One group may be welcomed and given an update on what transpired before their arrival.
-Others may only receive only a fleeting glance or some other subtle message of admonishment with no welcome or update offered.
+Others may only receive a fleeting glance or some other subtle message of admonishment with no welcome or update offered.

 Overcoming Implicit Bias in the Workplace

-Here are seven strategies human resources, and other managers can use to overcome implicit bias in the workplace.
+Here are seven strategies human resources and other managers can use to overcome implicit bias in the workplace.

 - Examine and broaden your definitions of success.
 We can use this strategy to combat what I call “pedigree” or “checkbox” bias.
-Often, we place people into molds by the neighborhood they grew up in, the school they graduated from, or the social organizations to which they belong.
+Often, we place people into molds by the neighborhood they grew up in, the school they graduated from, or the social organizations they belong to.
 If they check the right boxes or know the right people, they are part of the in-crowd.
-Biased interpretations of success exclude people from non-traditional backgrounds or those that may highly qualified but just happened to be from the proverbial “other side of the tracks.”
+Biased interpretations of success exclude people from non-traditional backgrounds or those that may be highly qualified but just happened to be from the proverbial “other side of the tracks.”
 Organizations need to turn over new stones.
 HR departments need to look for talent outside of the usual suspects.
 Managers should be clear about the skills and goals they have for the workplace and look beyond the “safe bets.”

 - Consider the additive contributions of team members.
 Reexamine your concept of teams.
 Diverse teams are shown to be more productive and creative.
 Monolithic teams can lead to problems down the line.
 Ask yourself, “What skills are needed to make this project or organization a success.”
 Define the roles and keep the essential skills in mind as you populate your team.
-Additive contributions minimize unnecessary skill redundancy, giving organizations an opportunity to broaden the candidate pool.
+Additive contributions minimize unnecessary skill redundancy, allowing organizations to broaden the candidate pool.
 Know the unique contributions of each team member, and you will build better, more dynamic, and creative teams.

 - Stereotype replacement.
 This strategy involves replacing stereotypical responses with non-stereotypical responses.
-It is often a challenge to change how we see people and avoid prejudgement.
+It is often challenging to change how we see people and avoid prejudgement.
 Stereotype replacement means we don’t assume and that we challenge norms.
 Don’t assume that women are not doctors or that Asians are good at math.
-Replace stereotypes with new understandings for roles the capability of certain groups.
+Replace stereotypes with new understandings of roles and the capability of certain groups.
 Sometimes it is better to ask rather than assume.
 Instead of asking a woman in scrubs, “Are you a nurse?”
 A better question is, “So what do you do?” or “What is your position?”
 Don’t automatically reinforce stereotypical roles.

 - Counter-stereotypic imaging.
-The best of example of counter stereotyping is former President Barak Obama.
-He has in some sense shown that a person of color could rise to the highest office in the land.
+The best example of counter stereotyping is former President Barak Obama.
+He has, in some sense, shown that a person of color could rise to the highest office in the land.
 This strategy involves imagining, in detail, counter-stereotypic individuals.
 The theory is that telling the story of one great marginalized individual helps us to understand the broader community.
 The strategy of creating a counter stereotypical marginalized “messiah” can be problematic, but it does show an example of what is possible.

 - Individuation.
 This strategy relies on preventing stereotypic inferences by obtaining specific information about group members.
 Knowledge is power.
-Getting to know people from different backgrounds can help us shift our bias.
+Getting to know people from different backgrounds can help us shift our biases.
 Individuation allows us to ask questions and gather better information rather than depending solely on our limited experience.

-- Perspective taking.
+- Perspective-taking.
 This strategy involves taking the perspective of a member of a stereotyped group.
 Walk a mile in another person’s shoes.
 Look at the world through the eyes of another culture.
 This strategy may work best in tandem with other strategies because it does require a certain level of cultural awareness.

 - Increasing opportunities for contact.
 This strategy involves seeking opportunities to encounter and engage in positive interactions with out-group members.
-Leave your comfort zone, travel, immerse yourself in another culture.
+Leave your comfort zone, travel, and immerse yourself in another culture.
 Be intentional in your networking.
 Bias comes from our past experiences, and the only way to change old expectations is to create new ones.

 Ultimately as we become more aware of our identity and factors related to diversity, equity, and inclusion, we must also become aware that we are responsible for biases.
 Biases are not always explicit, yet we all need to recognize and acknowledge ours.
-We must find ways to mitigate their impact on our behavior and decisions in our interactions and the workplace.
+We must find ways to mitigate their impact on our behavior and decisions in our interactions in the workplace.